Does your Android phone keep shutting off? Here's how to fix it!

 Restart your phone

 If you have a phone that keeps shutting off over and over, you may just need to restart it.
-As silly as it may sound, turning it off and on again really does work in a lot of cases.
+As silly as it may sound, turning it off and on again really does work in many cases.

-There are a couple of ways to restart your phone, the first of which just requires you to hold down the power button and tap on the Restart option that appears on the screen.
+There are a couple of ways to restart your phone, the easiest of which just requires you to hold down the power and volume up buttons and select the Restart option that shows up on the screen.
 This will power your phone off and boot it back up, hopefully making it so things once again run like normal.

 If that doesn't work, it's worth doing what we call a "hard reset."
 This also resets your phone, but does so using a combination of the volume and power buttons — something that comes in handy if you're having trouble accessing the power menu mentioned above.